kubedb/website/content/docs/platform/v2026.7.10/api/authorization/roles-permissions.md

 # Roles & Permissions

-This page documents ACE's custom authorization API: inspecting the permissions the caller holds on an object, discovering assignable permissions, and managing custom roles.
+This page documents the KubeDB Platform's custom authorization API: inspecting the permissions the caller holds on an object, discovering assignable permissions, and managing custom roles.